7 Royal Icing Mistakes and How To Fix Them

 If coming up with designs is overwhelming, take a few minutes to draw or write out the design and color theme.
 This way you can check off the icing colors you need to prepare.
 Then, write what order you need to add each icing layer and detail.
 Checking things off a list can help!
 If it didn’t turn out how you wanted, remember that royal icing cookies are all about practice!

-For this design the colors we need are:
+For the lightning bugs in a jar example the colors we need are:

 • Sky blue